Practical Strategies to Stay Safe This Halloween

 Halloween can also be a dangerous time for pets, which is why owners should take certain precautions:

-- Do not let your pet eat candy – This is particularly important with dogs, as ingesting chocolate can be hazardous to their health.
+- Do not let your pet eat candy – This is particularly important with dogs, as ingesting chocolate can be life-threatening.

 - Keep your pet away from the door – If your pet tends to not be nice to strangers, keep him or her away from the door when you are passing out candy to trick-or-treaters.
 You do not want your dog biting a child, which can cause severe injuries.